quicwg/base-drafts/draft-ietf-quic-transport.md

   bits are protected using header protection (see Section 5.4 of {{QUIC-TLS}}).
   The value included prior to protection MUST be set to 0.
-An endpoint MUST treat receipt of a packet that has a non-zero value for these bits after removing packet (not just header) protection as a connection error of type PROTOCOL_VIOLATION.
+An endpoint MUST treat receipt of a packet that has a non-zero value for these bits after removing packet and header protection as a connection error of type PROTOCOL_VIOLATION.

 Packet Number Length (P):